-- Use Asia-Pacific (en dash; not Asian-Pacific) and South-East Asia (initial caps; hyphen). - Use Island(s) (do not abbreviate to Is.) and River(s) (do not abbreviate to Riv.). - Use Mount (not Mt.).
-Note that "yama," "dake," and several other suffixes mean mountain in Japanese; however, they should not be removed from the name unless it has been anglicized; check with the author or leave as supplied (e.g., Mount Tanakami-yama but Mount Fuji).
+- Use Asia-Pacific (en rule; not Asian-Pacific) and South-East Asia (initial caps; hyphen). - Use Island(s) (do not abbreviate to Is.) and River(s) (do not abbreviate to Riv.). - Use Mount (not Mt).
+Note that 'yama', 'dake' and several other suffixes mean mountain in Japanese; however, they should not be removed from the name unless it has been anglicized; check with the author or leave as supplied (e.g. Mount Tanakami-yama but Mount Fuji).